DeepLabCut/DeepLabCut/docs/functionDetails.md

 an interactive graphical user interface (GUI).
 The user should have already named the body parts to label (points of interest) in the project’s configuration file by providing a list.
 The following command invokes the labeling toolbox.

-          >> deeplabcut.label_frames(config_path)
+          >> deeplabcut.label_frames(config_path, Sreens=1)

+ If you have dual moitors (i.e. on the left and right), then change ``Screens=2``.

 The user needs to use the *Load Frames* button to select the directory which stores the extracted frames from one of the videos.
 Subsequently, the user can use one of the radio buttons (top right) to select a body part to label.
+RIGHT click to add the label. left click to drag, if needed.
+Plesae see ``HELP`` button for user instructions!
+This auto-advances once you labeled the first body part.
+You can also advance to the next frame by clicking on the RIGHT arrow on your keyboard.
-The label will be plotted as a dot in a unique color (see Figure 4 for more details).
+Each label will be plotted as a dot in a unique color (see Figure 4 for more details).

 CRITICAL POINT: It is recommended to finalize the position of the selected label before changing the dot size for the next labels.